ipatch/homebrew-us-05/freecad/README.md

 ### TODOs / possible improvments

+- [ ] when using a keybinding such as <kbd>v</kbd> followed by <kbd>1</kbd> or <kbd>3</kbd> display a modal menu around mouse letting the user know what types of views can be selected, ie. solid shaded, wireframe, etc etc, while the <kbd>v</kbd> key is being held down.
+If the key is let go then allow for traditional viewing switching.
 - [ ] when the <kbd>w</kbd> key binding is pressed bring up a list of workbenches, ie. how the context menu works.
 - [ ] The right click RMB menu while within the **viewport** could be more robust, ie. put the workbench specific menus within the RMB context menu for quickly accessing workbench specific features.